britt-klose/ECommerce-Website/README.md

 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

   ## Description
  This application is the back end ecommerce for a company website.
+Users can utilize this to control the functionality of categories, products, and tags.
+Functions include viewing, isolating, creating, updating, and deleting.

   ## Table of Contents